The UK's Dirtiest Homes

 Before putting their homes on the market, homeowners will want to make sure their properties are in the best condition possible, with all of the desirable conveniences and none of the doom-spelling issues like damp problems or structural damage.

 By simply upgrading the main rooms in your home, you can make it a much more desirable proposition to potential buyers, adding huge value on to the price-tag in the process.
-For instance, installing a brand new kitchen or installing some fresh and modern decorative mouldings can give your home a spark you never knew it had.
+For instance, installing a brand new kitchen or a new bathroom with a designer free-standing bath or installing some fresh and modern decorative mouldings can give your home a spark you never knew it had.

 However, what you can’t change is the location of your property.
 Depending on where you live, you could be selling an almost identical property for a fraction of its objective value.
 While local amenities like schools and transport links can boost the value of a property, negative factors like crime rates and the perceived cleanliness of an area can cause them to plummet.